A guide to excluded occupiers and evictions

-The default position for an occupier under the Protection from Eviction Act 1977 is that they cannot be evicted without a court order.
+The default position for an occupier under the Protection from Eviction Act 1977 is that they cannot be evicted without a court order in England and Wales.
 However, there are many situations where this basic protection is excluded by law.
-These “excluded occupiers” can be automatically evicted either once the agreement comes to an end or the landlord’s permission to live in the property has ended.
+These “excluded occupiers” can be automatically evicted either once the written agreement comes to an end or the landlord’s permission to live in the property has ended.

 As above, the occupier is deemed excluded if they share accommodation with the landlord’s family member.
 The meaning of “family” is defined under Section 113 of the Housing Act 1985 and includes: spouses, civil partners, children, parents, grandparents, grandchildren, brothers, sisters, nieces, nephews, uncles and aunts.
 The property must be the family member’s principal home for the duration of the agreement.
 Not only must the family member have occupied the property, but so must the landlord, at least in part.